The information contained in this article pertains to transfer changes made effective in 2019.

 The Post-9/11 GI Bill is one of the most valuable veterans benefits.
 Being able to transfer your GI Bill to your spouse or children makes it even more valuable.
-But there are some changes on the horizon that might impact how much those benefits will be worth if you do transfer them.
+But there are changes on the horizon that might impact how much those benefits will be worth if you do transfer them.

 Here is the main takeaway from this article: If you are able to transfer your Post-9/11 GI Bill benefits, do it now.
-Several changes have already been made to GI Bill transfer rules, including more strict limitations on those who are eligible to transfer the BI Gill to their dependents.
+Several changes have already been made to GI Bill transfer rules, including stricter limitations on those who are eligible to transfer the BI Gill to their dependents.
 More changes are likely to happen in the future.